Teacher’s Profile – Tracie

-With a constant high demand for classes it was time to work with other teachers and I approached Tracie about joining my troop.
+With a constant high demand for classes it was time to work with other teachers and as Tracie was one of my first clients attending classes.
+She always showed enthusiasm and commitment and so years later I approached Tracie about joining my troop.

-She agreed and now teaches Pilates for me in Andover as well as her own classes in Porton.
-Tracie is an asset to me and working together we sourced her training with the same provider so our teaching styles are similar and also I knew the level she would be qualified to.
+Tracie is an asset to our tribe and working together we sourced her training with the same provider so our teaching styles are similar and also I knew the level she would be qualified to.
 I am so grateful to have her as part of the team.

 “I came to Pilates in 2016, desperate for an exercise programme that wouldn’t exacerbate my various health issues.